 This article isn’t going to just give you a list of “best credit card processors” for one simple reason: the “best” credit card processor for small businesses varies depending on the business.
 That’s right.
 Your industry, average transaction size, monthly volume, and more all play a role in the best fit.
 The best processor for Jane’s restaurant won’t be the same as the best processor for Mike’s online furniture store.

-So you think that just because you have a small business you can’t get the competitive credit card processing rates that big businesses get?
-Think again!
-Follow these five tips and you’ll be able to secure credit card processing rates for your small business that will make Wal-Mart jealous.
-Alight, that’s a bit of a stretch, but you get the idea.
+However, that doesn’t mean you can’t get some good tips on finding the best processor.
+Follow these credit card processing tips for small businesses and you’ll be able to secure credit card processing rates for your small business that will make Walmart jealous.
+Alright, that’s a bit of a stretch, but you get the idea.

 Act like your small business is huge!

 Size may matter for some things, but it’s out the window when it comes to finding the best credit card processing companies.
 The ridiculous level of competition in the industry will have processors fighting tooth and nail for your business no matter your size.

 Don’t let sales people push you around because just because your business doesn’t process a ton of money (yet).
 The bigger you think, the smaller your rates and fees will get — regardless of the actual size of your business.
 Before you talk to processors, remind yourself that your business deserves competitive pricing.

 Volume Needed is Smaller Than You Think

 Some businesses think that they have to reach a certain monthly sales volume in order to get good pricing.
 In fact, since more expensive flat rate processors like Stripe typically don’t negotiate rates until you reach $80,000/month, many businesses think that’s a threshold they have to reach to negotiate with any company.
 Not so.